KARTHIKA448/CARDIOVASCULAR_DATASET/README.md

 - 'alco'        : Binary indicator of whether the individual consumes alcohol (1 for yes, 0 for no).
 - 'active'      : Binary indicator of whether the individual is physically active (1 for yes, 0 for no).
 - 'cardio'      : Binary target variable indicating the presence or absence of cardiovascular disease (1 for presence, 0 for absence).

+CONCLUSION:
+The dataset shows that about half of the subjects have cardiovascular diseases, with most being women.
+The majority of patients have normal cholesterol and glucose levels, with a small percentage of outliers.
+The majority do not consume alcohol, and regular physical activity is low.
+However, 48% of patients suffer from cardiovascular disease, and 51% do not have it.
+The majority of patients have normal weight, but 64.14% have heavy weight, which could potentially cause cardiovascular disease.